jangroth/aws-certification-notes/devops-engineer-professional.md

 <a name="5_1_24"></a>
 ### [↖](#5_1)[↑](#5_1_23)[↓](#5_1_25) Trusted Advisor
-* In CloudWatch Events, use `check item refres status` to only observe some events
+* In CloudWatch Events, use `check item refresh status` to only observe some events

 <a name="5_1_25"></a>
 ### [↖](#5_1)[↑](#5_1_24) SSO